pawelpuszka/ComputerStoreDatabase/README.md

 ### Prerequisites

-1. `SQL Developer` is a Oracle's tool designed for working with databases.
+1. `SQL Developer` is a Oracle's client application designed for working with databases.
 You can download it [here](https://www.oracle.com/database/sqldeveloper/technologies/download/) from Oracle's website.
-It's important to work with tool which can present basic graphical schema of tables in database.
-You can use Oracle's text-based SQLPlus but I don't recommend it.
+It's important to work with tool which can present basic graphical table schema of database.
+You can use Oracle's text-based SQLPlus but I don't recommend it for the reason above.
 There are many other IDEs such as Toad, PL/SQL Developer or DataGrip but if You want to use it You will have to find out how to connect with Oracle's Autonomous Database on your own.

+2. Download client [credentials]() (Wallet).
+It's needed to authorize your client application.

 ### Installing SQL Developer on Windows